EVerest/EVerest/docs/tutorials/how_to_ocpp/index.rst

 In order to connect to a different CSMS, you have to modify the connection details within the ocpp configuration file.
 The ocpp config is a separate file in which all configuration keys of OCPP1.6 plus some internal parameters can be configured.

+You can specify the path to this configuration file inside the `everest-core` configuration file using the configuration parameter ChargePointConfigPath of the OCPP module within everest-core.
+This defaults to *ocpp-config.json*.
+If this path is relative the default path for the ocpp configuration dist/share/everest/modules/OCPP will be prepended.

-This is an example for a ocpp configuration:
+This here is an example for an ocpp configuration:

 .. code-block:: json